 Students eligible for federal or state financial aid may use their awards for studying abroad.
 After a student has been accepted to the program, they must complete required paperwork with WMU Financial Aid to apply financial aid to the program costs.
 It is the student's responsibility to complete the paperwork prior to departure and to maintain compliance with financial aid regulations while studying abroad (i.e., remain enrolled full-time).

 Students applying for this program may be eligible for the President's Grant for Study Abroad.

-Students applying for this program may be eligible for the Global Engagement Scholarship if taking the majority of classes in English.
+Students applying for this program may be eligible for the Global Engagement Scholarship.

 Back to Top

 International Houses.
 One of the best parts of the Study in Kyoto Program is the sense of community that develops among the students, leading to life long friendships.
 Nowhere is this more true than the two university dormitories.
 Students from around the world share one living space, giving you the opportunity to learn about other customs and cultures on top of experiencing daily life in Japan.
 I-House TOKIWA, UTANO and TAISHOGUN are all equipped with everything a college student would need: fully furnished rooms, laundry facilities, lounges, kitchens, free internet access, and computer rooms.

 The sense of community at I-House is further accentuated by the live-in managers and buddies.
 Each I-House is taken care of by Japanese house parents who also act as managers, so assistance is always just a few doors down.
 The Japanese I-House Buddies assist students when they first move in, help them as they adjust to living in Japan, and organize dormitory events throughout the year.
 Together, the managers and the buddies create a sense of family and provide a unique and enjoyable cross-cultural living experience, making the International Houses feel like a truly international home.
 All dormitories are located within 30 minutes of Kinugasa Campus by public transportation and are within easy access by bicycle.